sourcegraph/about/content/blogposts/2023/cody-mechanical-keyboard-giveaway.md

 ![](https://storage.googleapis.com/sourcegraph-assets/blog/enter-to-win-cody-keyboard.jpg)

 Cody is an AI-powered assistant who can answer your programming questions.
 It works right inside your editor and can understand both general programming topics and your specific codebase.
 Cody can learn from your code graph and organization's documentation to provide helpful answers.
-The beta versions has been tried by over 10,000 developers and the feedback has been overwhelmingly positive.
+The beta versions has been downloaded by over 11,000 developers and the feedback has been overwhelmingly positive.

 We are super excited to share the [new Cody features](#) we releasrd today (June 28th, 2023)that we decided to have a giveaway!

 To enter all you need to do it:

 1. Retweet & Like [this tweet](#)
+1. RSVP to the "[The Future of AI Dev Tools](#)" Twitter Space.
 1. [Download the Cody App](#)
-1. RSVP to the "[The Future of AI Dev Tools](#)" Twitter Space. (bonus points)

 _Easy right?_